 Pellet grills create heat by burning wood pellets, which sit inside a basket, or hopper.
 These pellets are then driven, via gravity, into what is called the “burn pot.”
-As the pellets burn, a fan circulates the heat around, evenly cooking your steaks or chops and giving them a smoky, though subtle woody flavor.
+As the pellets burn, a fan circulates the heat around, evenly cooking your steaks or chops and giving them a smoky, subtle woody flavor, according to experts.
 The resulting smoke billows out of the grill’s chimney, and any grease trickles into a collection bucket.
 Horsman told us that pellet grills are generally best for “low and slow” cooking, and should have a 20-pound or more pellet hopper capacity.
 “Pellet grills are best for smoking,” says Scarano.
 He recommends using a pellet grill to cook ribs, brisket and pork.

 Charcoal grills, on the other hand, are fairly simple: You burn lumps of charcoal, or briquettes, which then cook your food and provide a smoky flavor, stronger than the flavor imparted by wood pellets, says Horsman.
 Burning charcoal can take time and typically requires lighter fluid to get your fire started.
 But since you can increase the heat level by adding more charcoal you get more control compared to pellet or gas grills.